Despical/CommandFramework/README.md

 See the [LICENSE.txt](https://github.com/Despical/CommandFramework/blob/main/LICENSE) file for required notices and attributions.

 ## Donations
-You like the CommandFramework?
+You like the Command Framework?
 Then [donate]((https://www.patreon.com/despical)) back me to support the development.

 ## Contributing